webplatform/docs/tutorials/Testing_web_apps/index.md

 ==== Opera ====

 Opera has two distinct [http://www.opera.com/mobile/new/ mobile browsers] - Opera Mini and Opera Mobile.
-Opera Mini is is a free browser that requests web pages via Operas servers, which reformat and compress the response (fpr example, images) for a faster download speed and more suitable output.
+Opera Mini is a free browser that requests web pages via Operas servers, which reformat and compress the response (for example, images) for a faster download speed and more suitable output.
 Opera Mini can be run on a very wide range of feature and smart phones as well as tablets and other devices.

 Opera Mobile is a browser that includes intelligent on-device reformatting technology.
 Opera Mobile also includes remote debugging of your mobile devices via [http://dev.opera.com/articles/view/remote-debugging-with-opera-dragonfly/ Dragonfly].
 Debug output from your mobile device can be viewed and modified on a desktop computer.